 We touched upon BOTTEGAFUORISERIE back in early November last year, a joint creative and customization program that brings Alfa Romeo and Maserati under a single strategic vision.
-Paris is where the initiative makes its first public appearance, debuting at Ultimate Supercar Garage, a new dedicated space to supercars at the 50th edition of Rétromobile, being held from January 29 through February 1, 2026, at Paris Expo Porte de Versailles.
+Paris is where the initiative makes its first public appearance, debuting at Ultimate Supercar Garage, a new dedicated space to supercars at the 50th edition of Rétromobile, one of the world's more prestigious classic car shows, being held from January 28 through February 1, 2026, at Paris Expo Porte de Versailles.

 Four made-in-Italy cars will define the presentation, each tied to a specific pillar of the BOTTEGAFUORISERIE project.
 The Alfa Romeo Nuova 33 Stradale will take center stage.
 It revives a name tied directly to the glorious Tipo 33 race cars of the 1960s and signals Alfa Romeo’s willingness to invest in a few off-hand-finished modern icons.
 Next to it, the Giulia Quadrifoglio Luna Rossa.
 This is the first product of Alfa Romeo’s partnership with Luna Rossa ahead of the 38th America’s Cup.